VCityTeam/py3dtilers/py3dtilers/Color/README.md

 ### default_color

-The default color is used for the geometries which don't have a color setted.
+The default color is used for the features which don't have a color setted.

 ```bash
 "default_color": [1, 1, 1]